juliomrqz/statusfy/README.md

 ## Professional Support

-This project is sponsored by [Aceforth][aceforth-website].
+This project is sponsored by [Aceforth][aceforth-website], a software development company.
 If you require Professional Assistance on your project(s), please contact us at [https://aceforth.com/products/statusfy#support][support-page].

 ## Contributing